mirage/mirage-www/tmpl/wiki/hello-world.md

 (see `unikernel.ml`), and the final value of using this combinator should always be a `job` if you intend to register it.

+The `foreign` function also takes some additional arguments: `~keys`, the list of configuration keys we want to allow the user to specify at configuration or build time, and `packages`, a list of additional `opam` packages that should be included in the list of build dependencies for the project.
+For more on configuration keys, see [blog/introducing-functoria](the blog post introducing the configuration language used by MirageOS, which is known as Functoria).

-Notice that we refer to the module name as a string here, instead of directly as an OCaml value.
+Notice that we refer to the module name as a string (`"Unikernel.Main"`) when calling `foreign`, instead of directly as an OCaml value.
 The `mirage` command-line tool evaluates this configuration file at build-time and outputs a `main.ml` that has the concrete values filled in for you, with the exact modules varying by which backend you selected (e.g. Unix or Xen).

-MirageOS mirrors the Xen model on UNIX as far as possible: your application is built as a unikernel which needs to be instantiated and run whether on UNIX or on Xen.
+MirageOS mirrors the unikernel model on UNIX as far as possible: your application is built as a unikernel which needs to be instantiated and run whether on UNIX or on Xen.
 When your unikernel is run, it starts much as a VM on Xen does -- and so must be passed references to devices such as the console, network interfaces and block devices on startup.

-In this case, this simple `hello world` example requires just a console for output, so we register a single `Job` consisting of the `Hello.Main` module (and, implicitly its `start` function) and passing it a single reference to a console.
+In this case, this simple `hello world` example requires a console for output and some notion of time, so we register a single `Job` consisting of the `Hello.Main` module
+(and, implicitly its `start` function) and passing it references to a console and a timer.

 You can find the module signatures of all the device drivers (such as `CONSOLE`) in the [`types/`](https://github.com/mirage/mirage/tree/master/types) directory